thomasWeise/aitoa/README.md

 - [docker-texlive-thin](http://github.com/thomasWeise/docker-texlive-thin) is the container which is the basis for [docker-pandoc](http://github.com/thomasWeise/docker-pandoc).
 It holds an installation of TeX Live and its sources are [here](http://github.com/thomasWeise/docker-texlive-thin) while it is located [here](http://hub.docker.com/r/thomasweise/docker-texlive-thin/).
 - The `R` package [utilizeR](http://github.com/thomasWeise/utilizeR) holds some utility methods used by [bookbuildeR](http://github.com/thomasWeise/bookbuildeR).

+Besides these containers, we also have some tools to make our work more efficiently.
+The tool [`ultraSvgz`](https://github.com/thomasWeise/ultraSvgz) combines several existing pieces (such as [`ultraGzip`](http://github.com/thomasWeise/ultraGzip)) of software to compile an `svg` graphic to a very small `svgz`.
+This, in turn, makes it easier to keep the total size of the git repositories with our book and slides small.

 ## 5. License